 The thing with this place is that it takes the little sausage patties from bun cha and puts them in the sandwich.
 Fucking brilliant.

-After second sandwich we wandered, forcing ourselves to not go back to the hotel.
-We were trying to find a cafe to just sit in and people watch.
+After the second sandwich we wandered, forcing ourselves to stay out.
+We were looking for a cafe to just sit in and people watch.
 The Vietnamese LOVE a cafe.
-That’s mostly what they do at night, sit at cafes, so we didn’t think it’d be that hard to find but we weren’t having much luck finding one with any energy.
+That’s what they do at night, sit at cafes, so we didn’t think it’d be that hard to find but we couldn’t find one with any energy.

 Then we got very scared by the shadow of a leaf.
 We’d already had an encounter with some rats that put Joe in a weird head space.
 We were walking down a dark sidewalk and a bunch of rats crossed in front of us.
 It was probably like three rats, but they crossed our path at different times so it gave the impression that there were a lot of rats.
-Then, as we were rounding the corner, we heard them squeaking from the bushes.
-I think it was the squeaking more than anything that disturbed us.
+We could hear them squeaking from the bushes.
+I think it was the squeaking more than anything that disturbed him.
 It reminded us that a whole society of rats exists just beyond view.
 Only hidden by their own secretive nature and if the day ever comes when they decide that they’d like to come out into the light, it’s going to be a creepy new world.
-The leaf brought us right back there.
-It also moved strangely.
-Hypothetically had it been a rat, it would have been moving in a very supernatural way.
-But it was a shadow of a leaf so it was moving pretty normally.
+The leaf shadow brought us right back there.
+It moved strangely, for a rat, but it was the shadow of a leaf so it was moving normally.
 It freaked us both out.